Sign Up. Stay Informed.

 On April 4, 2016, the U.S. District Court for the Eastern District of Louisiana entered a final consent decree among the United States, the five Gulf Coast States and BP in which BP agreed to pay $5.5 billion plus interest under the Clean Water Act for its role in the oil spill.
 Eighty percent of these funds, or approximately $4.4 billion, will be deposited into the RESTORE Trust Fund in fifteen annual installments beginning no later than one year after entry of the consent decree on April 4, 2017, and ending by April 4, 2031, with a penalty interest payment being deposited in 2032.
 Entry of the BP consent decree also triggered the effective date of the Spill Impact Allocation Final Rule at 40 C.F.R.
 Part 1800, which allocates 34.59% of the total Spill Impact Component funds to the State of Louisiana.

-In summary, over a 15 year period, the State of Louisiana will receive approximately $260.4 million under the Direct Component, approximately $551.5 million under the Spill Impact Component and approximately $26.6 million under the Centers of Excellence Component.
-The State was awarded $38.3 million in grants under the Council-Selected Restoration Component under the RESTORE Council’s Initial Funded Priorities List.
-The state will also submit additional project proposals for consideration for funding under the Council-Selected Restoration Component once the RESTORE Council opens the next round of project submissions.
+In summary, over a 15-year period, the State of Louisiana will receive approximately $260.4 million under the Direct Component, approximately $551.5 million under the Spill Impact Component and approximately $26.6 million under the Centers of Excellence Component.
+The State was awarded $38.3 million in grants under the Council-Selected Restoration Component under the RESTORE Council’s Initial Funded Priorities List (FPL) in December 2015.
+In February 2020, the State’s River Reintroduction into Maurepas Swamp project was selected by the RESTORE Council for construction funding under FPL 3a in the amount of $130 million.
+The state will submit additional project proposals for consideration for funding under the Council-Selected Restoration Component as the RESTORE Council opens future rounds of project and program solicitations.